 Switzerland has been assessed as the second safest country in the world – Iceland claimed the coveted top spot! – and is characterised by its cultural and regional diversity.

 Public transport in Switzerland is world-renowned for good reason.
 Trains are clean and punctual to the second, albeit pricey.
-To reduce costs, look into buying a Swiss Travel Pass or Interrail / Eurail Pass.
+To reduce costs, look into buying an Interrail Pass or a Swiss Travel Pass.

 Visit the German region in the central and eastern parts of Switzerland for the majestic cities of Zurich, Bern and Basel.

 Take day trips from Bern to explore some of the country’s most magnificent Alpine scenery.
 From Basel take one of Europe’s most unusual walks: the 24-stop Rehberger Weg, a 5km trail waymarked with art installations.

 Another highlight of this region is car-free Zermatt, home of the mighty Matterhorn.
 Although a popular ski resort, there are plenty of things to do in Zermatt for non-skiers.

 The western part of the country is French and includes Geneva, Montreux and Lausanne.